-This is an examination for non-graduates held once a year, usually in February or March.
+This is an examination for non-graduates held once each year.

 About the exam

 The examination consists of the following papers:

 The pass mark in each paper is 50% and all three papers must be passed in one sitting in order to pass the examination.
 You are allowed a maximum of three attempts.
 See below for the syllabus and application form.